TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.22.md

 ---

-And they were exceeding sorrowful, and began to say unto him every one, Is it I, Lord?
+They were exceedingly sorrowful, and each began to ask him, "It isn't me, is it, Lord?"